mposolda/misc/stocker/README.md

 P1

+- Rename FinhubHttpClient interface to something like "RESTDataClient" .

 - Update from latest dividends from Lynx (activity statement)

 - Add fees for dividends, taxes and other things (See screenshots for more details and delete those screenshots)